 After acquiring the Porvenir Project, the Company started a historic core relogging and re-sampling program at the Porvenir Project.
 From October 2022 to December 2022, over 1,300 m of historic cores from 37 holes have been recovered and relogged.
-1,391 samples were sent for assay.
-To the date of this MD&A, 712 sample results have been received and released by the Company.
-The assay results indicated that the mineralization is more extensive down-hole.
-For more details regarding the Porvenir Project historic core sample relogging and re-sampling program, please see the Company's news release on March 2, 2023.
+1,391 samples were sent for assay, all sample results have been received and released by the Company.
+For more details regarding the Porvenir Project historic core sample relogging and re-sampling program, please see the Company's news release on April 3, 2023 and March 2, 2023.